teralis/qr-docs/docs/getting-started/quick-start.md

 # Quick Start Guide

-Welcome to QR Tub!
+Welcome to qrtub!
 This guide will help you get started with managing your items through QR codes and organized workspaces.

-## What is QR Tub?
+## What is qrtub?

-QR Tub helps you:
+qrtub helps you:
 - **Organize Items in Grids**: Create and manage items in an intuitive grid layout
 - **Generate QR Codes**: Each item gets its own QR code linking to a custom landing page
 - **Consolidate Actions**: Create link cards that bring together all actions related to an item